Melbourne Bushfood Plant Grant

 We've stepped up to launch the Melbourne Bushfood Plant Grant, a $250 monthly grant that goes to sponsoring non-for-profit or community based groups to help educate, revegetate, and share these incredible food plants.
 We will have one plant grant available each month, and award the grant based on the below questions.

-- Must be a Melbourne based non-for-profit, community group, or a non-for-profit education institution.
+- Must be a Victorian based non-for-profit, community group, or a non-for-profit education institution.

 $250 Voucher to spend on any plants from us